Skip to Content

 Serenity for adults only

-The large Serenity area has its own bar and was always hopping with live entertainment.
+The large Serenity area has its own bar and always hops with live entertainment.
 In fact, it was my favorite place to hang out on the ship, especially on sea days.
 The comfy loungers are a great place to read a book or relax.

 Carnival Waterworks on deck 11 provides entertainment for hours for the little ones.
 Next to the Waterworks, two waterslides offer fun for children and adults alike.
 The yellow slide provides a calmer ride for the young ones.